 91. Familiarize yourself with basic analytics reports.

 Entire books have been written about the reports you can generate and analyze using Google Analytics.
 Don’t be intimidated.
-If you’re just starting to sell online, the most important topics to familiarize yourself with with are audience, acquisition, behaviour and conversions.
+If you’re just starting to sell online, the most important topics to familiarize yourself with are audience, acquisition, behaviour and conversions.
 This beginner’s guide does a great job of summarizing each topic without bowling you over with charts and figures.

 92. Add some advanced analytics features.